bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `ENTER`           | ![](images/date/invalid-raw-2.png)    | ![](images/date/invalid-str-2.png) |

 Notice that for input validation errors like this, the input is not terminated and the prompt continues to be shown.
-You can pressed the `DEL` to delete the input characters and fix the error.
+You can press the `DEL` to delete the input characters and fix the error.

 Here is an incomplete list of validation rules: